Deltares/imod-python/docs/installation.rst

 slowness of interpreted languages, this has not been feasible within Python;
 especially for technical computing since we typically want to crunch large amounts of numbers.
-The solution people have come up with is to write the performance critical parts in a compiled language, and then intermittently call these programs from Python.
+The solution people have come up with is to write the performance critical parts in a compiled language like C or Fortran, and then intermittently call these programs from Python.
 This solves the performance problem, but at a price: while the package previously consisted of simply a set of Python modules (.py text files), it now includes compiled (binary) files, that are specific to your operating system and processor architecture.
 Not surprisingly, these are more complicated to distribute.

 Dependency conflicts